Which fares increase in January?

 The average price paid per journey on a Season ticket has fallen in real terms by 15.1 per cent since 1999-2000.

 Why is getting the right ticket so complicated?

 We agree!
-So Britain’s rail companies, together with Transport Focus, ran a national consultation over the summer of 2018 to seek ‘root and branch reform’ of fares and ticketing regulation.
-Nearly 20,000 people responded.
-Read our press release about the fares consultation.
+So Britain’s rail companies, together with Transport Focus, ran a national consultation over the summer of 2018 to seek ‘root and branch reform’ of fares and ticketing regulation - and nearly 20,000 people responded.
+Find out more about our 'Easier Fares; proposals to government.

 How can I travel for less?